 - $ raised for every 1,000 emails delivered

-Once you’ve got these main results mapped out, you can start to extrapolate real insights on how your activities performed over the course of the year.
+Once you’ve got these main results mapped out, you can start to extrapolate real insights on how your activities performed over the course of the year and finalize your data-driven strategic plans for the year ahead.
 These findings will be paramount in how you shape your digital plan going forward: what channels and activities you will want to focus on, which staff and resources you will need, and what budget will be required to get you there.